htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

    clear;
    clc;
    % Generate the matrix that will store the information about the charge
-   % pumped per Floquet cycle that is obtained using the standard procedure.
+   % pumped per Floquet cycle that is obtained without the application of
+   % the non-Hermitian drive.
    QTot1 = [];
    % Generate the matrix that will store the information about the charge
    % pumped per Floquet cycle that is obtain using the non-Hermitian driving